 When selecting a boar for a breeding program, factors such as origination from a specific disease-free herd, performance, soundness and conformation, age of puberty, and other pertinent parameters related to reproduction should be considered.
 All boars o be used in a breeding program should, at a minimum, be seronegative for brucellosis Brucellosis in Pigs Swine brucellosis is a zoonotic disease caused by infection with Brucella suis.
-Infection may cause abortion, infertility, lameness, orchitis, and swelling of male accessory sex glands... read more , porcine reproductive and respiratory syndrome, and pseudorabies (Aujeszky disease).
-Additionally, all boars should be isolated and acclimatized for at least 45–60 days and be tested/retested for diseases naive to the herd before introduction into the herd.
-If involved in the selection process, boars from large litters that reach puberty early (5½–6 mo) tend to produce highly productive daughters who also reach puberty at an early age.
+Infection may cause abortion, infertility, lameness, orchitis, and swelling of male accessory sex glands... read more , porcine reproductive and respiratory syndrome Porcine Reproductive and Respiratory Syndrome Porcine reproductive and respiratory syndrome is a viral disease first reported in 1987 in the USA and now found throughout North and South America, Asia, Africa, and Europe.
+There are two distinct... read more , and pseudorabies Pseudorabies in Pigs Pseudorabies is an acute, often fatal, viral disease with a worldwide distribution.
+Swine are the primary host, but other species are also occasionally infected.
+Clinical signs include reproductive... read more (Aujeszky disease).
+In addition, all boars should be isolated and acclimatized for at least 45–60 days and be tested/retested for diseases naive to the herd before introduction into the herd.
+If involved in the selection process, boars from large litters that reach puberty early (5½–6 months) tend to produce highly productive daughters who also reach puberty at an early age.
 Performance parameters such as feed efficiency, backfat, and average daily gain are also highly heritable.

 A complete history should include the age and origin of the boar, source herd health, immunizations, previous disease problems and treatments, exposure to other animals and premises, as well as the time spent in isolation and exposure to the present premises and its breeding animals.
 It should also include, if available, a description of the boar’s previous libido, mating behavior, conception rates, litter size, and performance of relatives and other boars in the herd.
 For young boars, observations of sexual behavior may be useful.